AkihiroSuda/docker/experimental/README.md

 documentation on an issue.
 As an active Docker user and community member, please feel free to provide any feedback on these features you wish.

-## Install Docker experimental
+## Use Docker experimental

+Experimental features are now included in the standard Docker binaries as of version 1.13.0.
+For enabling experimental features, you need to start the Docker daemon with `--experimental` flag.
+You can also enable the daemon flag via `/etc/docker/daemon.json`. e.g.

+        {
+            "experimental": true
+        }

+Then make sure the experimental flag is enabled:

+        $ docker version -f '{{.Server.Experimental}}'
+        true

+## Install from `experimental.docker.com`

+If you install Docker from `experimental.docker.com`, the experimental features are enabled by default.
+The experimental package available at `experimental.docker.com` is almost identical to the standard Docker package, but it contains `daemon.json` for enabling the experimental features by default.

+Starting with version 1.13.0, the experimental package is released on the same schedule as the standard package.
-Unlike the regular Docker binary, the experimental channels is built and updated nightly on https://experimental.docker.com.
-From one day to the next, new features may appear, while existing experimental features may be refined or entirely removed.
+From one release to the next, new features may appear, while existing experimental features may be refined or entirely removed.

 1. Verify that you have `curl` installed.